Maria Eugénia Neto: Legacy

 Neto won the National Prize for Culture and Arts from the Uniao dos Escritores Angolanos (Union of Angolan Writers) for her body of work in 2011.
 The organization recognizes her as the "first Angolan writer to gain international recognition".
 In 2017, she became one of the three women, the other two being Irene Guerra Marques and Fátima Viegas, who have been inducted into the Academia Angolana de Letras (Angolan Academy of Letters).
-Angolian journalist, Artur Queiroz published a biography of Neto, Maria Eugénia Neto: Memórias de Jenny – A noiva de vestido azul (Maria Eugénia Neto: Memories of Jenny – The Bride in the Blue Dress), in 2020.
+Angolan journalist, Artur Queiroz published a biography of Neto, Maria Eugénia Neto: Memórias de Jenny – A noiva de vestido azul (Maria Eugénia Neto: Memories of Jenny – The Bride in the Blue Dress), in 2020.
 She received the Order of Amílcar Cabral in the second degree, Cape Verde's highest national honor, in July 2023 for her contributions and commitment to the liberation struggles in and development of Africa.
 The International University of Rome awarded her an Laurea Honoris Causa in October.
 The Maria Eugenia Neto Provincial Hospital in M'banza-Kongo was named in her honor, as was a neighborhood in Luanda.